thoughtbot/ember-cli-rails/README.md

 Rendering EmberCLI applications with `render_ember_app` is the recommended, actively supported method of serving EmberCLI applications.

-However, `ember-cli-rails` supports injecting the EmberCLI-generated assets into an existing Rails layout.
+However, for the sake of backwards compatibility, `ember-cli-rails` supports injecting the EmberCLI-generated assets into an existing Rails layout.

 Following the example above, configure the mounted EmberCLI application to be served by a custom controller (`ApplicationController`, in this case).